Public records request process

 It is our priority to provide agency records in a timely and efficient manner.
 When requested documents are available online, a link or location will be provided.

-It is our standard business practice to provide documents electronically by email or CD at no charge.
+It is our standard business practice to provide documents electronically by a file transfer site, email or CD at no charge.

 Please specify if hard copies are required.
-The cost is $3.50 for the first 100 pages and $.17 a page thereafter, plus shipping.
+There is no charge for the first 100 pages.
+Per RCW 42.56.120 there will be a $.15 per page charge thereafter, plus shipping.
 An invoice will be sent and payment will be required prior to receiving documents.

 A request will be considered abandoned and closed if payment is not made within 30 days from the invoice date.